"Grand Friends" Connect Young With Young At Heart

-MIAMI (CBSMiami) – It’s the day they all look forward to, every other week four-year-olds and seniors the Alper Jewish Community Center in Kendall come together.
+MIAMI (CBSMiami) – It’s the day they all look forward to, every other week 4 year olds and seniors the Alper Jewish Community Center in Kendall come together.

 “Bonding, connection, and that one-on-one time,” said Sandra Blasberg, Director of Early Childhood Development.